The Top International Ink Companies

 Key Personnel: Atsuo Ohashi, president; Kenzou Kawaziri and Yoshihiko Yokota, senior managing directors; Osamu Kaneko, senior managing technical director; Ryoichi Yamakoshi, technical director.

-Comments: Tokyo Printing Ink Mfg.
-Co., Ltd., one of the leading Japanese ink manufacturers, enjoyed
+Comments: One of the leading Japanese ink manufacturers, Tokyo Printing Ink Mfg.
+Co., Ltd. enjoyed

-Founded in 1923, Tokyo Printing Ink has a major presence in Japan, with four offset ink and one gravure ink manufacturing facilities.
-The company also has alliances throughout the Asia Pacific region, as well as a presence in Mexico and the U.S., where it has a subsidiary, Tokyo Printing Ink Corporation U.S.A., located in Rancho Dominguez, CA.
+Now in its 85th year, Tokyo Printing Ink has a major presence in Japan, with four offset ink and one gravure ink manufacturing facilities.
+The company also has alliances throughout the Asia-Pacific region, as well as a presence in Mexico and the U.S., where it has a subsidiary, Tokyo Printing Ink Corporation U.S.A., located in Rancho Dominguez, CA.

 Tokyo Printing Ink’s major product lines include its Zipset offset inks, featuring sheetfed, heatset, coldset, UV, metallic, rubber-based and magnetic inks and process and Pantone colors, as well as inkjet inks and dry toners.
 In addition to its inks, the company makes synthetic resins, color and additive concentrates and compounds and other chemical products.
 The company is also successfully developing its nanotechnology portfolio.